 Elizabeth Pier is quieter without street frontage and has cafe with outdoor seating adjacent to the berth.

-Constitution Dock FEES, 2012, inclusive of GST
+Constitution Dock and Elizabeth Pier FEES, 2015/16, inclusive of GST

 Royal Yacht Club